CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 ### Acceptance test configuration

-First we need to create a folder `e2e` in our project root folder.
+First, we need to create a folder `e2e` in our project root folder.

 `$ mkdir e2e`

-First we need to create a configuration file `tsconfig.e2e.json.`for Typescript in the testing environment.
+First, we need to create a configuration file `tsconfig.e2e.json.`for Typescript in the testing environment.

 !FILENAME e2e/tsconfig.e2e.json